ayushgml/chatgpt-terminal-test/README.md

 <h4>The result should be like this:</h4>
 <img width="1089" alt="chatgpt-ss" src="https://user-images.githubusercontent.com/72748253/205528340-aafc2d07-2928-4ead-9d45-bae47ab75883.png">

 Note: the server.py code uses a sleep time for 15 seconds.
 So the content that can be processed by the chatGPT in 15 seconds can be seen in the terminal.
-Response message till 15 minutes will be recorded.
+Response message till 15 seconds will be recorded.

 Although you can increase/decrease the sleep time on line number 40 of server.py code.